Blood Sugar Sex Magik

-Blood Sugar Sex Magik is the fifth studio album by American rock band Red Hot Chili Peppers, released on September 24, 1991, by Warner Bros.
+Blood Sugar Sex Magik is the fifth studio album by the American rock band Red Hot Chili Peppers, released on September 24, 1991, by Warner Bros.
 Records.
 Produced by Rick Rubin, its musical style differed notably from the band's previous album Mother's Milk (1989), reducing the use of heavy metal guitar riffs and accentuating the melodic songwriting contributions of guitarist John Frusciante.
 The album's subject matter incorporates sexual innuendos and references to drugs and death, as well as themes of lust and exuberance.

 Blood Sugar Sex Magik peaked at number three on the US Billboard 200, and produced hit singles "Under the Bridge", "Give It Away", "Suck My Kiss", "Breaking the Girl" and "If You Have to Ask".
 The album received widespread critical acclaim and propelled the band into worldwide popularity.
 Heavily uncomfortable with fame, Frusciante quit the band during its 1992 tour; he rejoined in 1998.

-Blood Sugar Sex Magik is widely recognized as an influential and seminal release of the alternative rock explosion of the 1990s, and it's been named by publications as one of the greatest albums of all time, with Steve Huey of AllMusic calling it "probably the best album the Chili Peppers will ever make."
+Blood Sugar Sex Magik is widely recognized as an influential and seminal release of the alternative rock explosion of the 1990s, and it has been named by publications as one of the greatest albums of all time, with Steve Huey of AllMusic calling it "probably the best album the Chili Peppers will ever make."
 Flea shared the same sentiment in 2023, calling it his favorite Red Hot Chili Peppers album.
 The album has sold over 14 million units making it the band's second best-selling album behind Californication.